 While keeping your skin covered and reapplying sunscreen is still crucial, the vibrant bracelets will help raise awareness to exercise precaution when lounging outside.
 The Strathclyde University wristband will be put into mass markets by Swedish-based company Intellego Technologies.

-1,590 clicks in 81 w
+Research: 2,335 clicks in 194 w